zheng-wang/irontest/README.md

     On Windows: Ctrl + C

     On Linux/Unix: kill -SIGINT <pid>

+You can tune Iron Test application to suit your needs by changing contents of the config.yml under `<IronTest_Home>`.
+Refer to [Dropwizard doc](http://www.dropwizard.io/0.9.3/docs/manual/configuration.html) for how to do it.
+Re-launch the application for the changes to take effect.

 To move Iron Test to a different folder or computer/VM, just shut down the application, copy the whole `<IronTest_Home>` folder over, and launch the application from there.